 The TYPSA Group has and applies procedures TPD-01 "Identification of documents and records", TPD-02 "Control of QHSE System documentation", TPD-04a "Storage of project documentation" and TPD-04b "Storage of works documentation".
-These procedures set out the methods of general application to ensure that the general QHSE System documents and those specifically related to site management, control and supervision work, all of which are listed in Annex 9.6, are stored in the QHSE System.
-9.6comply with the requirements of the basic standards.
+These procedures set out the methods of general application to ensure that the general QHSE System documents and those specifically related to site management, control and supervision work, all of which are listed in Annex9.6, meet the requirements of the basic standards.